Ddylen/F-FI224-4/docs/prerequisites.md

 #### OpenPose Windows Portable Demo Installation Instructions

 1) Download latest version of the demo from [this link](https://github.com/CMU-Perceptual-Computing-Lab/openpose/releases).
 Each version has multiple files attached to it, I’m unsure as to the exact difference between these.
 This project has been using 'openpose-1.5.1-binaries-win64-gpu-python-flir-3d_recommended', but a more recent version has been released since then.
-To reiterate, you only need ONE of the cluster of files listed in the most recent version
+To reiterate, you only need ONE of the cluster of files listed in the most recent release

-2) Extract downloaded zip file
+2) Extract the downloaded zip file

 3) Follow the instructions in the file 'Instructions.txt'.
 For clarity, these are